xcitic/PHP/BitsAndPieces/XML_XSLT/readme.md

 Reads in all the XML file at once, and converts it into a PHP object with all the elements of the XML file.
 Working with the data becomes easy as working with a PHP object.

+### XSLT
+An XML-based language that allows you to manipulate XML documents.
+PHP uses the Sablotron library.
+Can use PHP to find out which user agent a visitor is using, and then serve them the appropriate format; XHTMl, HTML2, WAP or anything elese.